bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 for example ``Latin Modern Roman`` rather than ``ec-lmr10``.
 You probably want to use \defaultfontfeatures{Ligatures=TeX} before these commands to keep the usual TEX substitutions (such as --- for an em-dash) working.

+The good news is: you can directly access any font on your operating system (in addition to those of your TEX distribution) including TrueType and OpenType fonts and have access to their most advanced features.
+It means it is now easy to install for use with LuaLATEX any modern font you may download or purchase from an editor and benefit from their full potential.

+Now for the bad news: it is not always easy to get a list of all available fonts.
+Under Windows with TEX Live, the command-line tool ``fc-list`` lists them all, but is not very friendly.
+Under Mac OS X, the Fontbook application lists the fonts of your system, but not those of your TEX distribution.
+Same with ``fc-list`` on Linux.
+More bad news: it is not easy to access your old fonts that way.
+Happily, more fonts are available in modern formats every day (well, month or year, actually, if you count only good fonts).

+XeTEX shares two of the essential features of
+LuaTEX: (1) native Unicode and (2) support for modern font formats.
+However, it does not have the other features of LuaTEX.
+On the other hand, it appears to be more stable than LuaTEX as of right now.
+Though the implementation of XeTEX and LuaTEX concerning fonts are vastly different, magically, the same ``fontspec`` package can be included by either engine without much trouble, owning to the superior design of the package author, who had designed to provide the same set of font selection commands that could works in both situations.

+[ Lua ]

+The Lua is a nice, small language, obviously less surprising and much easier to learn than TEX as a programming language.
+The essential reference is the very readable book Programming in Lua, whose first edition is freely available online.
+For a quick start, I recommend you read chapters 1 to 5 and have a quick glance at part 3.
+Note that all the libraries mentioned in chapter 3 are included in LuaTEX, but the os library is restricted for security reasons.
+Depending on your programming culture, you may be directly interested in the rest of part 1 and part 2 which present more advanced features of the language, but part 4 is useless in a LuaTEX context, unless of course you want to hack LuaTEX itself.
+Finally, the Lua reference manual is available online and comes with a handy index.

+The simplest way to execute Lua code from inside a TEX document is to use the \directlua command.
+This command takes a single argument which is to be interpreted as the native code to Lua.
+Conversely, the output from the Lua code ``tex.sprint`` would have been sent back to TEX, replacing the command with that text.
+For example, the following Lua code inside the \directlua command would have generated the text that is "3.1415926535898".

+    The $\pi$ is $\directlua{tex.sprint(math.pi)}$.

+The \directlua command can be called either from within a text mode or from within a math mode.
+Following is the same command that is called from within a text mode.

+    The $\pi$ is $\directlua{tex.sprint(math.pi)}$.

+[ The fontspec Package ]

+The ``fontspec`` package is designed for LuaTEX to offer commands such that they can be called from within a TEX document to permanently switch default fonts or temporarily switch to another one for some specific unicode code points.

+- Specifically,
+  use the \fontspec command to switch temporarily to your font.

+- If you are using always the same symbol, you can build a special command to insert this symbol, based on the same \fontspec command.

+Following is an example of a LuaLATEX document.

+    \documentclass{article}
+    \usepackage{fontspec}
+    \newfontfamily\wingdingsfont{Wingdings}
+    \newcommand\wingdings[1]{{\wingdingsfont\symbol{#1}}}
+    \usepackage{fonttable}
+    \begin{document}
+    \wingdings{40} 123-4567-8900
+    \fonttable{Wingdings}
+    \end{document}

+By default, ``fontspec`` adjusts LATEX’s default maths setup in order to maintain the correct Computer Modern symbols when the roman font changes.
+However, it will attempt to avoid doing this if another maths font package is loaded (such as mathpazo or the unicode-math package).

+If you find that fontspec is incorrectly changing the maths font when it shouldn’t be, apply the no-math package option to manually suppress its behaviour here.

+If you wish to customise any part of the ``fontspec`` interface, this should be done by creating your own ``fontspec.cfg`` file, which will be automatically loaded if it is found by XeTEX or LuaTEX.
+A ``fontspec.cfg`` file is distributed with ``fontspec`` with a small number of defaults set up within it.
+To customise ``fontspec`` to your liking, use the standard ``.cfg`` file as a starting point or write your own from scratch, then either place it in the same folder as the main document for isolated cases, or in a location that XeTEX or LuaTEX searches by default; e.g. in MacTEX: ``~/Library/texmf/tex/latex/``.
+The package option no-config will suppress the loading of the ``fontspec.cfg`` file under all circumstances.

+The \strong macro is used analogously to \emph but produces variations in weight.
+If you need it in environment form, use

+    \begin{strongenv}...\end{strongenv}.

+As with emphasis, this font-switching command is intended to move through a range of font weights.
+For example, if the fonts are set up correctly it allows usage such as

+    \strong{...\strong{...}}

+in which each
+nested \strong macro increases the weight of the font.

+[ List of Fonts ]

+I can list all the fonts with

+    mtxrun --script fonts --list --all --pattern=*

+[ Defining New Fonts To be Used ]

+The \newfontfamily command can be used to create a new fonts switch name such as "\jp" to be used.
+For instance. the following commands would have created font switches that are named "\jp", "\cn", "\tw", "\kr", and "\dingbats".
+The package "luatexja" is needed if it is to typeset CJK characters that are longer than the width of one paragraph.
+It takes care of performing line breaks between CJK characters because otherwise the default line break algorithm does not generate a line break between two adjacent CJK characters without a space between them.

+    \usepackage{luatexja}
+    \newfontfamily{\jp}[]{ipaexmincho}
+    \newfontfamily{\cn}[]{arplsungtilgb}
+    \newfontfamily{\tw}[]{arplmingti2lbig5}
+    \newfontfamily{\kr}[]{baekmukbatang}
+    \newfontfamily{\dingbats}[]{zapfdingbats}

+Once defined, the "\jp" font switch name can be used inside a TEX document such as:

+    The Japanese word for "today"
+    is {\jp{}今日}.

 # Typographical Capabilities